 sudo chmod +x /etc/cron.daily/letsencrypt-renew

-The example script runs the renewal while directing the output to a log file and then reloads nginx if the process was successful to complete the renewal.
+The example script runs the renewal while directing the output to a log file and then reloads nginx if the process was successful in completing the renewal.

 You can then automate the script using Crontab.
 Open the root user crontab for edit with the command underneath.